KoalaHealth/baby-black-box-blog/_posts/parents/2020-11-23-new-baby-tips-and-tricks.md

 This was our journey:

 We joined the Facebook Buy Nothing group and Nextdoor for our local area.
-These sites gave us access to free/ cheap second hand items.
+These sites gave us access to free/cheap secondhand items.

 As my husband and I were both working very demanding full time jobs and we knew we had a tight budget, we made a list of everything we needed/ wanted.
 This allowed both of us to look and respond to posts without having to text or call the other.